-Is it too late to get that summer bod?
+Is it too late to get a summer bod?
 Nah… We’ve still got August, right?

-LA Fitness visits are up 47% in the city of angels.
-And with their visitation to all travel websites up across the board this month, it seems they may be gearing up for one last vacation hoorah.
+LA Fitness trips are up 47% in the city of angels.
+And with traffic to travel websites up this month, it seems Angelinos are ready to take a final summer vacation.

 “Nobody walks in LA!”

-Contrary to the song, a lot of people are walking in LA, and shopping, too.
-After missing a lot of summer shopping last year (due to COVID) people need new clothes that they put off buying.
-They’re doing that in droves at Nordstrom (⬆32%), JC Penny (⬆30%) and H&M (⬆39%).
+A lot of people are walking in LA – and shopping, too.
+After missing out on summer shopping last year (due to COVID) people are ready for some new clothes.
+They’re buying them in droves too — hitting up Nordstrom (⬆32%), JCPenny (⬆30%), and H&M (⬆39%).

 Costco app exodus.

 Meanwhile, other big-box retailers (like Target + Costco) are noticeably down (6%) and (17%), respectively.
-This hints that Walmart website visits are being held up by their non-grocery products.
+This hints at Walmart visits being held up by their non-grocery products.

 What about the Empire state?